JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-NoSingleSubscriptionOutput` - Single __Scope Insights__ output per Subscription should not be created
   * `-ManagementGroupsOnly` - Collect data only for Management Groups (Subscription data such as e.g. Policy assignments etc. will not be collected)
   * `-ShowMemoryUsage` - Shows memory usage at memory intense sections of the scripts, this shall help you determine if the the worker is well sized for AzGovViz
+  * `-ExcludedResourceTypesDiagnosticsCapable` - Resource Types to be excluded from processing analysis for diagnostic settings capability (default: microsoft.web/certificates)
   * PSRule
     * `-DoPSRule` - Execute [PSRule](https://aka.ms/PSRule).
 Results are integrated in the HTML output, plus PSRule results are exported to CSV
     * `-PSRuleVersion` - Define the PSRule..Rules.Azure PowerShell module version, if undefined then 'latest' will be used